 The BSA's National Court of Honor can only authorize the Badge, and they have the final say on who gets it and who does not based upon the recommendation of your Council and the local Board of Review members.
 Just because you completed the Board of Review does NOT guarantee that you are an Eagle Scout; there has been several Scouts disappointed when the National Court of Honor rejects or defers the Eagle Scout application and recommendation of the local Council.
 It HAS happened several times and it will continue to happen.
 The members of the National Court of Honor have the obligation of establishing a high standard with regard to the Eagle Scout Award.
 Those Scouts and Venturers, who do not meet that standard, will not be approved for the Award until they do meet that standard.

 In 1997, the Boy Scouts of America did recognize that there were some Scouts that would become great Eagle Scouts if perhaps they had lived longer.
 The National Court of Honor established a special award called the "Spirit of Eagle Award" which can be presented to the next-of-kin of a Scout or Venturer whom at the time of their passing, was working toward the Eagle Scout Award.
-The awarding of the certificate does not include eligibility to wear or obtain the Eagle Scout Award, and it does not include eligibility to become a member of the National Eagle Scout Association.
+The awarding of the certificate does NOT include eligibility to wear or obtain the Eagle Scout Award, and it does NOT include eligibility to become a member of the National Eagle Scout Association.
 It is merely recognition of their passing with the condolences of the members of the local unit, the local Council, and the Boy Scouts of America.
 More information on the Spirit of the Eagle Award can be obtained through local Council offices or through websites like the US Scouting Service Project (USSSP)'s.
-Additionally, Scouts and Scouters may be recognized through an entry on the Scouters' Memorial site if you like.

 Finally, the Eagle Scout Award can be awarded to non-American citizens whom are members of the Boy Scouts of America.
 The key is that those individuals must meet the requirements for Eagle as a registered member of a Boy Scouts of America unit (Troop, Team, Crew or Ship).